-The Gila River Indian Community DEQ made a draft copy of this Network Review available to the public on May 16, 2014.
+The Gila River Indian Community DEQ made a draft copy of this Network Review available to the public on May 15, 2015.
 In an effort to notify the public of the Network Review, the AQP published information through the following outlets:

-- Public Notice posted in the Gila River Indian Newspaper, a newspaper of general circulation in Gila River Indian Community. - Presentations at Community District Meetings.
+- Public Notice posted in the Gila River Indian Newspaper, a newspaper of general circulation in Gila River Indian Community. - Public Notice posted on the GRIC DEQ website (www.gricdeq.org/public_notices.html). - Presentations at Community District Meetings.